JonathanUhler/Python-AI-ML/README.md

 # Installation
-Install Keras and NumPy.
+Install Keras, NumPy, and MatPlotLib.
 Clone or download the KerasPredictor.py file as well as the training data .csv file.

-Using the change directory command, move to the directory with the file.
-In terminal or command-line, use "python3 KerasPredictor.py" Because of the number of layers and the size of training data, the network may take some time to begin return epochs.
+# Usage/Running
+Using the change directory command in command-line, move to the directory with the file.
+To generate new testing data, open and clear the "triangle-sides.csv" file and then run "python3 RT-triangle-generator-py" in command-line.
+To run the network, run "python3 KerasPredictor.py" in command-line.
+You should see the status for all 300 epochs begin printing.
+If you have debug enabled, all the test-case predictions will print after the epochs are done.

 # PredictorCongif.json
 In order to change the properties of the predictor (e.g. the input file, whether the visualizer is enabled, etc.) open the PredictorConfig.json file and change the elements.
-The elements are: input file, data seperation character, output layer width, and visualizer enabler.
+The elements are: input file, data seperation character, output layer width, visualizer enabler, and debug message enable.